daltonkdwyer/Planetary/readme.md

                 - Located here: https://dashboard.metered.ca/dashboard/app/63f3ea9be5eb464431ddb2fc
             - Definitely see a lot more ice candidates.
 But the connection still states 'failed'!
                 - Though as a baseline, can still connect locally
-                    - Possibly the first person is sending ice candidates into oblivian.
-                - And then when the second person connects he doesn't get any?
-        Asked Micheal:
-            - Sounds like your suspician is correct.
-Look at the MDN Web Doc at the bottom of this page: https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API/Connectivity
-            - First you send the SDP's to each other.
-            - AND THEN you set the local description, which fires off the ice candidates
         - IV.
 SOLUTION:
             - Took about 2 months, but finally solved the problem
             - Issue was that you were creating the peer for the first person, and then CREATING THE LOCAL DESCRIPTION IMMEDIATELY